The new wave of Mr. Mom.

 He does make a very valid point, but why does that have to be case?

-For those who have forgotten, it's 2013.
-While we gather around the television to watch Mad Men, and movies from another era, we have to remind ourselves that gender no longer defines who takes on what responsibility in a family.
+For those who have forgotten, it's 2015.
+While we gather around the television to watch the last season of Mad Men and movies from another era, we have to remind ourselves that gender no longer defines who takes on what responsibility in a family.
 It also shouldn't define whether a single dad is capable of raising a child just because he's not a woman.

 When statistics are "on the rise," it means that the times are changing and we can't stop it.